na-na-hi/renget/archive/RibombeeFly.md

 Taillow thanked me and said, “Well... if you’re still okay with riding me, hop on.
 I’ll take you back to Sneasel.”

 I got on Taillow’s back again, while resolving not to let go this time.
 We flew back to the spot where we left Sneasel.
-Taillow soared over the treetop market, looking for my partner.
+Taillow soared over the giant tree stumps, looking for my partner.
 I leaned over her shoulder to get a look at things below.
 I felt a rush as I saw the world from the air once again.
 However, we were much lower, so the same feeling of beauty and freedom was much less pronounced.

 “See her?”
 I shouted over the wind blowing past us.